isomerpages/moe-fairfieldsec/_departments/English Language & Literature/Overview.md

 <img src="/images/Dept Photos/english language department 2.jpg" style="width:80%">

-#### Mission:

-To nurture Fairsians to become effective listeners, avid readers, inspiring orators, perceptive thinkers and outstanding wordsmiths
+We are a team of creative and passionate language professionals, tenaciously devoted to nurturing Fairsians to become effective listeners, avid readers, inspiring orators, perceptive thinkers and outstanding wordsmiths.
+We seek to provide a learner-centered curriculum that draws on real world knowledge so that our students can develop personal and critical responses towards the ways language is used today.

-#### Vision:

-Provide a good foundation in English that culminates in excellent reading, writing, speaking, listening and thinking skills for life by exposing students to a wide range of engaging materials, providing them with varying perspectives, and arousing their curiosity to form educated opinions.